-In a previous post we talked about on how to pick a a good website design.
+In a previous post we talked about on how to pick a the best website designer.
 It is a mix between skills and confidence, but at the moment of decision, trustworthiness must permeate everything.
 This is what this post is about: what is the acceptable level of ethics for a good website design.

-An affordable web design is the design of the minimum viable website that converts for the customer conditions: budget, time, and competence.
+A good website design is the minimum viable website that converts for the customer conditions: budget, time, and competence.

 A cheap website can be everything.
 Today you can create a “website for free”, you can upload a PDF or a PowerPoint to a server on internet and call that a “website”.
-But that won’t converts, and will transform your brand in literally a trash brand.
+But that won’t convert and will transform your brand into literally a trash brand.

 We design only for website conversion.
 When we start this business adventure our focus was on the customer business model, and how we can help them transform that idea into an articulable business proposition and a profitable business on the internet.
 In that way, the creation of cheap websites was never in our minds.

 There is some secret sauce in every recipe.
 You have yours and we have ours.
 Create Websites for Conversion while we are designing our own website that converts (to sell you our product and services) is to deal with matters like transparency and ultimately with Ethics.
 As it is printed in our Business Goal and Values, our goal is not to sell websites but the technical implementation that provides our customers with the leverage to grow a business.